JeffersonLab/clara-docs/source/installation.rst

 :download:`install-cre <img/install-claracre>`

-In case you want to install CDK with CLAS12 software as bundle, download the following:
+In case you want to install CRE with CLAS12 software as a bundle, download the following:

 :download:`install-cre-clas <img/install-claracre-clas>`

-So, for CDK installation cp downloaded scripts into the work-dir and type:
+So, for CRE installation cp downloaded scripts into the work-dir and type:

 .. code-block:: console